 So is it better than the straight-up approach?
 Let`s look at the economics here.
 B2B Marketing with an up front, buy-now offer assumes that all people receiving your offer are already warmed up, ready to buy right now.
 You run a Pay Per Click campaign and pay for people to come to your website, but because only a few of them need to buy right away (known as in-market buyers), only 1 out of every 50 you paid for turn into serious prospects.
 In-market buyers are in short supply, and with many advertisers want them, the cost-per-click bids are upwards of ~$40.
 Factoring in your 1-per-50 conversion rate, your acquisition cost is $2000/lead an amount most companies would rate as outrageously high.

 Start looking at your site to see what opportunity it gives ‘cold’ visitors to stay in touch if they don’t contact you right away?
-Most of us have offers catering to ‘warmed-up’ visitors, but what offers on your site will keep ‘cold’ first-time visitors from being one-time visitors?
+Most of us have offers catering to ‘warmed-up’ visitors, but what offers on your site will keep ‘cold’ visitors who aren’t in-market to buy just yet?
+How do you keep their first visit to your site from being the last visit they ever make?

 In order to correct this problem, we need to examine the needs of these two audiences.
 The cold audience are just forming their thoughts about the problem, and they know little or nothing at all about you.
-On the other hand, a lead that has self-identified as warmed-up has a clear idea of the problem, sees your product/service as a solution and wants to know what makes your company’s solution unique.
+On the other hand, a lead that has been warmed-up has a clear idea of the problem, sees your product/service as a solution and wants to get down to your company’s solution.
 Now that we see how different their needs are, we can divide up what we offer to each segment, giving each of them what they want.
 Here are some Do’s and Don’ts to guide you in how you use content.

 – Don’t push prominent ‘talk to sales’ offers on your site.
 Visitors who are already warmed up should be able to find your site’s contact us form.
 Start off assuming every lead is cold (evidence suggests most are), don’t turn them off with such blaring sales offers.